Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/bootstrap-content.md

 In this case we are bootstrapping profile information for two users, `alftest1` and `alftest2`.
 We can store this XML file as part of the Repository JAR module extension project in a file name such as `import-user-profiles.xml`.

-For each user profile we bootstrap, Alfresco Content Services also needs some internal account information set up, such as password, account expire information etc. This is also done in an XML file as follows:
+For each user profile we bootstrap, Content Services also needs some internal account information set up, such as password, account expire information etc. This is also done in an XML file as follows:

 ```xml